nagasudhirpulla/taming_python/blog/skills/syslog_server_python.md

 		print ("Crtl+C Pressed.
 Shutting down.")

 ```
+* The `handle` function inside the `SyslogUDPHandler` class has access to the Syslogs and

 ## Testing the Syslog server by sending logs to it
 * Logs can be sent to Syslog server using python